-Trainees must have graduated from an accredited Physician Assistant or Nurse Practitioner program.
-Physician Assistant trainees must be PANCE certified through the National Commission on Certification of Physician Assistants.
+Trainees must have graduated from an accredited Physician Associate or Nurse Practitioner program.
+Physician Associate trainees must be PANCE certified through the National Commission on Certification of Physician Assistants.
 Nurse Practitioners must be Board Certified through the ANCC or AANP.

 The accreditation process includes formal internal and external review processes.
 The program conducts a rigorous self-study that results in a written report.
 This is followed by an on-site visit that verifies the findings of the self-study report and confirms relevant documentation.
 The 1.5-day on-site visit is conducted by a team of trained site visitors (educators/administrators and APPs) which results in a written report that is submitted to the Accreditation Commission for consideration and to determine the final accreditation action.
 Comprehensive technical support is available throughout the review process.
 Initial accreditation is awarded for up to three years.